 Area of WorkPdD, MSc, BA (Hons), PGCE, SFHEA

 I am thrilled to be taking on the role of Dean, Faculty of Dance, and very much look forward to working with the Faculty’s superbly gifted team.
 Trinity Laban’s programmes are recognised as world class and I look forward to working with the Faculty in continuing to develop and cultivate a creative environment of excellence for future artists.Frances Clarke

-Frances Clarke has recently been appointed to the role of Dean of Dance at Trinity Laban Conservatoire of Music and Dance.
+Dr Frances Clarke was appointed to the role of Dean of Dance at Trinity Laban Conservatoire of Music and Dance in 2019.
 Previously, she was Senior Lecturer and Subject Leader for the undergraduate dance programmes at the University of Wolverhampton, managing the dance provision and leading modules on the institution’s dance and dance science undergraduate and postgraduate programmes.